NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 Figure 194.
 Cooling Tower Schematic

-The first fluid is water and the second fluid is an equivalent fluid entering the heat exchanger at temperature T<sub>wbin</sub> and specific heat <div img="image4543.txt">\(\bar cpe\)</div>.
+The first fluid is water and the second fluid is an equivalent fluid entering the heat exchanger at temperature T<sub>wbin</sub> and specific heat <span>$\bar cpe$</span>.
 The heat exchanger is characterized by a single parameter, its overall heat transfer coefficient-area product UA<sub>e</sub>.
 The actual cooling tower heat transfer coefficient-area product is related to UA<sub>e</sub> by the following expression:

 <div>\[UA = UAe\frac{{cp}}{{\bar cpe}}\]</div>

 This heat transfer coefficient-area product is assumed to be a function of the air mass flow rate only and can be estimated from laboratory test results or manufacturers’ catalog data.

 The model for the variable speed Merkel tower also includes Scheier’s modifications.
 Scheier has extended the Merkel model to also include terms that adjust UA with three factors that model how UA values change when the tower is operating away from its rated conditions.
-The first factor, <div img="image4545.txt">\({f_{UA,wetbulb}}\)</div>, adjusts UA for the current outdoor wetbulb temperature.
+The first factor, <span>${f_{UA,wetbulb}}$</span>, adjusts UA for the current outdoor wetbulb temperature.
 The user enters a performance curve or lookup table that is a function of one independent variable.
 The independent variable is the difference between the design wetbulb temperature and the current wetbulb temperature, in degrees Celsius.

 <div>\[{f_{UA,wetbulb}} = func\left( {\left( {{T_{des,wetbulb}} - {T_{current,wetbulb}}} \right)} \right)\]</div>

-The second factor, <div img="image4547.txt">\({f_{UA,airflow}}\)</div>, adjusts UA for the current air flow rate.
+The second factor, <span>${f_{UA,airflow}}$</span>, adjusts UA for the current air flow rate.
 The user enters a performance curve or lookup table that is a function of one independent variable.
 The independent variable is the ratio of the current air flow rate to the design air flow rate at full speed.

 <div>\[{f_{UA,airflow}} = func\left( {AirFlowRatio} \right)\]</div>

-The third factor, <div img="image4549.txt">\({f_{UA,waterflow}}\)</div>, adjusts UA for the current water flow rate.
+The third factor, <span>${f_{UA,waterflow}}$</span>, adjusts UA for the current water flow rate.
 The user enters a performance curve or lookup table that is a function of one independent variable.
 The independent variable is the ratio of the current water flow rate to the design water flow rate.

 <div>\[{f_{UA,waterflow}} = func\left( {WaterFlowRatio} \right)\]</div>